 Hurricane Harvey, a Category 4 hurricane, first struck the Texas Gulf Coast on August 25, 2017.
 After coming ashore, the hurricane stalled and remained a Category 3 hurricane for five days before exiting back out into the Gulf of Mexico.
 Many structures were destroyed completely while many more lost roofs in the initial storm or were damaged by falling limbs and trees.
 The first impact was bad enough, but the following five days of rain exacerbated the situation with extensive water damage to homes.

-Our first mission trip to serve outside Victoria, Texas was in January 2018 and we plan to go back in November.
+Our first church-wide mission trip to serve outside Victoria/Sinton, Texas, was in January 2018; we go back every year to serve, especially through our youth mission trips.
 If you are interested in serving, contact Ed Whipple.

 Hosacks in Honduras